beothorn/greement/README.md

 donation, so if the other accepts the donation this doesn’t mean he will respect the agreement.
-**Buy acion card** - A player can buy and use an action card, he can buy and use as many cards as he wants, limnited by the deck size.  the action card returns to the deck and it is reshuffled.
+**Buy acion card** - A player can buy and use an action card, he can buy and use as many cards as he wants, limited by the deck size.  the action card returns to the deck and it is reshuffled.

 At the end of the player turn after paying his debts, any debt left with the bank is multiplied by the loan multiplier and the turn goes to the next player to the right, and so on until it’s the first player turn again.
-Each player has 3 minutes to end his turn.

 ##Events